joaopaludo/react-antd-qrcode/README.md

 # react-antd-qrcode

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript to present the Ant Design Library QRCode component

 ## Recommended IDE Setup